Summary

 For Musk to own Twitter could well be the worst thing that ever happened to Tesla.
 Monitoring what's posted at a vitally important social media site is an exceedingly difficult business.
 It's hard work.
 I would agree that Twitter sometimes went too far in its censorship, and one can plausibly argue that its exuberance tended to favor the narratives of the U.S. left.
 But Musk has now discovered how easy it's to err in the other direction.

 While revenue from the "blue check" posters is material, Twitter's major source of revenue has always been advertising.
 The controversy engendered by Musk's takeover threatens that revenue source.
-At least one large advertiser has already announced it is pausing ad purchases while it waits to see kind of social media platform will emerge.
+At least one large advertiser has already announced it is pausing ad purchases while it waits to see what kind of social media platform will emerge.

 Yes, that advertiser was General Motors (GM), a Tesla competitor, but it's easy to imagine that General Motors is not alone, and that other potential advertisers will be wary as well.
 And not without good reason.
 Musk's ownership of Twitter will place him at the center of endless political storms, made all the more perilous by the upcoming mid-term elections and by the evident desire of Donald Trump to run for U.S. president in 2024.